The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 Style and appearance

-The material has a beautiful appearance, and this more irregular cotton-wool blend succeeds in making the chevron, although of very formal origin, more casual.
+The material has a beautiful appearance, and this more irregular cotton-wool blend succeeds in making the herringbone, although originally very formal, more casual.

-The collar is a button-down that I would describe as dressy or classic.
-The length of the collar point is closer to that of a formal shirt, which is a fairly strong bias which directly propels the shirt into the very particular (but full of charm!) niche of “casual tailoring”, which We consider the “casual” dimension of more formal styles.
+The collar is a button-down that I would call dressy or classic.
+The length of the collar point is closer to that of a formal shirt, which is a pretty strong bias that propels the shirt directly into the very particular (but charming!) niche of “casual tailoring”, which is considered the “relaxed” dimension of more dressy styles.

-However, a big downside taints this stylistic choice: the collar which falls too much on the torso when worn open .
-This really ruins some casual outfits that could have been achieved.
+There is, however, one major drawback to this stylistic choice: the collar, which flattens too much on the torso when worn open .
+This really spoils some casual outfits that could have been achieved.

 How to wear it?

-This is a shirt that would go very well with your “gentleman farmer” tweed jackets or your casual Italian jersey blazers.
+This is a shirt that would go very well with your "gentleman farmer" tweed jackets or your Italian-casual jersey blazers.

-Strengthen its texture by juxtaposing it with other winter materials , like below with donegal pants and a cashmere tie.
-A pair of slightly country shoes, like the grained leather boots I'm wearing here, will be right in the spirit.
+Reinforce its texture by juxtaposing it with other winter materials , like below with donegal pants and a cashmere tie.
+A pair of slightly country shoes, like the grained leather boots I'm wearing here, will be completely in the spirit.

-And the overall length of the shirt of course reserves it for wearing in pants.
+And the overall length of the shirt of course means it can be worn tucked into pants.

-(Donegal BonneGueule pants (Retail Line), BonneGueule tie , Orban's boots, Post & Co. belt)
+(Donegal trousers BonneGueule (Retail Line), BonneGueule tie , Orban's boots, Post & Co. belt)

 Brand and customer experience

-The choice from this brand is very wide, with a great prevalence for a classic and formal style, British and very formal.
+The choice of this brand is very wide, with a strong preference for a classic and formal style, British and very stiff.

-Be careful, English sizes and their method of measurement (especially on the sleeve length which begins in the middle of the back) could confuse more than one person.
+Be careful, English sizes and their measurement method (especially on the sleeve length which starts at the middle of the back) could confuse more than one.
 Get help from customer service!
-The expedition went smoothly.
+The shipment went smoothly.

-The promotions are still impressive: between the decreasing prices when you buy several shirts, and the fact that the brand has sales on top of that, there is really enough to help smaller budgets to provide themselves with a good quantity of formal shirts.
-However, given the quality of this Chinese confection, I wouldn't say it's the deal of the century either.
+The promotions are still impressive: between the decreasing prices when you buy several shirts, and the fact that the brand has sales on top of that, there is really enough to help those with smaller budgets get a good quantity of formal shirts.
+However, given the quality of this Chinese confection, I wouldn't say that it's the deal of the century either.

 Finally, I regret the brand's "communication game" around English traditionalism, the mention of Jermyn Street and this whole "gentleman" universe, which often misleads consumers.

-The brand manufactures in China, which would not be a problem in itself if it did not play a little on this ambiguity, and if this information was easy to find: it is not written anywhere on the site...
-Or even on the various labels of the shirt!
-I had to do some research on forums to find out.
+The brand manufactures in China, which wouldn't be a problem in itself if it didn't play a little on this ambiguity, and if this information was easy to find: it's not written anywhere on the site...
+Not even on the various labels of the shirt!
+I had to do some research on forums to learn it.

-A shirt priced at £34.95, coming to a total of £42.95 after the sleeve length adjustment option.
-We therefore arrive at €49 according to the current conversion rate, which makes it the cheapest shirt in our entire comparison.
+A shirt priced at £34.95, which comes to a total of £42.95 after the sleeve length adjustment option.
+That works out at €49 at the current conversion rate, making it the cheapest shirt in our entire comparison.

-Prices are not automatically converted into euros on the shop.
-They seem much more advantageous when you order directly from the UK version of the site, than by going to the “Europe” shop where the prices are rounded upwards.
+Prices are not automatically converted to Euros on the shop.
+They seem to be much more advantageous when you order directly from the UK version of the site, than when you go to the “Europe” shop where prices are rounded up.

-Just like Charles Tyrwhitt, this brand is known for its discounts on the purchase of several shirts at once.
+Much like Charles Tyrwhitt, this brand is known for its discounts on buying multiple shirts at once.

 The basis: the material